GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 ### Performance Monitor

-This status bar at the bottom is only active when the selected BaseAudioContext is an AudioContext, which runs in real-time.
-This bar shows the instantaneous audio stream quality of a selected AudioContext and is updated every second.
+The status bar at the bottom is only active when the selected `BaseAudioContext` is an `AudioContext`, which runs in real-time.
+This bar shows the instantaneous audio stream quality of a selected `AudioContext` and is updated every second.
 It provides the following information:

 * **Callback interval** (ms): Displays the weighted mean/variance of callback interval.
 Ideally the mean should be stable and the variance should be close to zero.
 If you see a large variance, it means that the system-level audio callback function has unstable timing that can lead to poor audio stream quality.
-(See the example 3 above)
+(See example 3, above.)

-* **Render Capacity** (percent): When the capacity gets close to 100 percent, it means that the renderer is doing too much for a given render budget, so you should consider doing less (e.g. using fewer `AudioNodes` in the graph).
+* **Render Capacity** (percent): When the capacity gets close to 100 percent, it means that the renderer is doing too much for a given render budget, so you should consider doing less (e.g. using fewer `AudioNodes` objects in the graph).

 You can manually trigger a garbage collector by clicking the trash can icon.